-Member of the board since December 2008
+Member of the Board since December 2008

-M.Sc.
-Eng in aviation technology from Stockholm's Royal Institute of Technology (KTH) and M.Sc.
-Econ from Stockholm School of Economics.
-Warstedt is CEO of Innovativ Vision AB - WoodEye, and is also active in his own consultancy firm.
-Former marketing director of SAAB AB (publ.) and CEO of Saab Barracuda AB, as well as chair of Saab International USA LLC, Barracuda Camouflage (Pvt.)
-Ltd and Saab Barracuda LLC and Barracuda Camouflage Corp.
+Mats Warstedt holds an M.Sc.
+Econ from Stockholm School of Economics and an M.Sc.
+Eng in aviation technology from Stockholm's Royal Institute of Technology (KTH).
+Mats Warstedt is the CEO of RUAG Space AB.
+Former CEO of Innovativ Vision AB, and prior to that marketing director of SAAB AB (publ.) and CEO of Saab Barracuda AB.